 I mean, really.
 This was worth the torture of not devouring the berries right there in the middle of the farmers’ market.

-There are so many blackberry cobbler recipes out there, but this one is it.
-It’s the winner.
 It would take home the gold in the National Berry Cobbler Olympic Championship, if only such a thing existed.

 Oh, and this cobbler?
 I baked it in my cast iron skillet.
 I love cast iron, especially for big desserts like this.
 Clean up is simple enough and everything just looks and tastes better out of cast iron.
 I also love how it can go from stove top to oven with no problem, so there is minimal clean up.
 If you don’t have cast iron, buy my skillet here, or just use a regular skillet and then transfer to a 9×9 baking dish before popping it in the oven. 🙂